OXID-eSales/oxideshop-user-documentation/operation/orders/products-tab.rst

 All products belonging to the order will be displayed in a table.

-:guilabel:`Quantity` |br|
+:guilabel:`Quantity`
    Quantity of the products ordered.
 This value can be changed in the input field.
 Click on :guilabel:`Update` to recalculate the price of the product and the total price of the order.

-:guilabel:`Prod.No.` |br|
+:guilabel:`Prod.No.`
    Unique product number.

-:guilabel:`Title` |br|
+:guilabel:`Title`
    Displays the product title shortened to approx. twenty characters.

-:guilabel:`Type` |br|
+:guilabel:`Type`
    The selected variant.
 If the ordered product is a variant, the selected variant will be displayed here.
 An example of size and colour for a pair of jeans: W 32/L 34 | Blue.

-:guilabel:`Parameter` |br|
+:guilabel:`Parameter`
    Product’s label.
 A label can be entered in a text box displayed during the order for customisable products.

-:guilabel:`Short Description` |br|
+:guilabel:`Short Description`
    Product’s short description.

-:guilabel:`Gross` |br|
+:guilabel:`Gross`
    Product’s unit price.

-:guilabel:`Total` |br|
+:guilabel:`Total`
    Product’s total price.

-:guilabel:`VAT` |br|
+:guilabel:`VAT`
    Value-added tax included in the price as a percentage.

    Small buttons for deleting and cancelling products are located at the end of each table line.
 The :guilabel:`Update` button under the table is used to recalculate the prices and the order amount after any changes.

 :guilabel:`Total` |br|
 :guilabel:`Total` displays the total price of the order with its individual items.
 You will see the product’s gross and net price, a discount granted, VAT, as well as the shipping costs and a fee associated with this payment method, if any.

-:guilabel:`Prod.No.` |br|
+:guilabel:`Prod.No.`
    Product number to search for.

    Click on :guilabel:`Search` to search for a product using the entered product number.
 If the product is found, its short description will be displayed in a drop-down list and the quantity in the corresponding input field.
 Click on :guilabel:`Add Product` to add the product to the order.

 ..
 Intern: oxbaef, Status:, F1: order_article.html